Bruin-Entrepreneurs/main-2018/README.md

 –Get involved: when hovering over images, small description shows about each image –Release hover functions for all hover animations –compress images to make site load faster
+–yeah maybe just make the text say "Come to our Weekly Nights at Startup UCLA on Tuesdays at 7:30!" and then put some space and then say "Join our general members Facebook group and newsletter mailing list to stay updated!"
 <!-- Yash Note:
   I feel like the design creates a great first impression for when the user enters the page.
 But when the user scrolls down on this home page, the page loses its initial vibe.
 We should consider adding small designs around the "About Us" and "Initiatives" text, like how Spark SC did theirs.
 -->